A Therapy Companion Application

 Human Psychology and Games

-Individuals seek therapy to improve emotional health, learn coping skills and navigate major life changes.
-Many practicing psychologists and therapists, especially those who practice cognitive-behavioral therapy (CBT), assign 'homework' to patients between sessions; similar to any other skill, progress takes regular, committed work.
-Patients, however, find it difficult to keep these goals in focus amongst daily life, effectively stunting optimal growth.
+As we dove in we discovered that individuals seek therapy to for a variety of reasons; to improve emotional health, learn coping skills or navigate major life changes.
+We also found that many practicing counselors and psychologists, especially those who practice cognitive-behavioral therapy (CBT), assign 'homework' to patients between sessions; because, similar to any other skill, growth takes regular, committed work.
+However, patients repeatedly express that they find it difficult to commit to therapy goals amongst the chaos of daily life, effectively stunting optimal growth.

 A design opportunity became salient, it was clear that patients weren't forgoing this 'homework' intentionally, but needed a resource to help them do it better.
 After numerous ideation sessions, group and focused critique, we began prototyping.